Derived deformation theory of algebraic structures: Introduction

-where $Lie(\underline{haut}(X))$ is the Lie algebra of homotopy automorphisms of $X$ as a complex. \end{thm} To explain concretely how this fiber sequence explains the difference between $g_{P,X}^{\psi}$ and $Lie(\widehat{G_P(X,\psi)})$, let us start with the following observation.
-One should note that the deformation complex $g_{P,X}^{\psi}$ does \emph{not} give exactly the usual cohomology theories of algebras.
-As a motivating example, let us consider the case of the Hochschild cochain complex of a dg associative algebra $A$ which can be written as $\mathrm{Hom}( A^{\otimes *}, A)$.
+where $Lie(\underline{haut}(X))$ is the Lie algebra of homotopy automorphisms of $X$ as a complex. \end{thm} To illustrate concretely how this fiber sequence explains the difference between $g_{P,X}^{\varphi}$ and $Lie(\widehat{G_P(X,\varphi)})$, let us start with the following observation.
+One should note that the deformation complex $g_{P,X}^{\varphi}$ does \emph{not} give exactly the usual cohomology theories of algebras.
+As a motivating example, let us consider the case of the Hochschild cochain complex of a dg associative algebra $A$ which can be written as $\mathrm{Hom}( A^{\otimes \bullet}, A)$.
 This Hochschild complex is bigraded, with a cohomological grading induced by the grading of $A$ and a weight grading given by the tensor powers $A^{\otimes \bullet}$.
-It turns out that the classical deformation complex $g_{Ass,A}^{\psi}$ is $\mathrm{Hom}( A^{\otimes >1}, A)$ and in particular misses the summand $\mathrm{Hom}(A,A)$ of weight $1$; which is precisely the one allowing to consider algebras up to (quasi-)isomorphisms.
+It turns out that the classical deformation complex $g_{Ass,X}^{\varphi}$, where $X$ is the underlying complex of the algebra $A$ and $\varphi:Ass\rightarrow End_X$ its associative algebra structure, is $\mathrm{Hom}( A^{\otimes >1}, A)$ and in particular misses the summand $\mathrm{Hom}(A,A)$ of weight $1$; which is precisely the one allowing to consider algebras up to (quasi-)isomorphisms.

-To correct this, we use the ``plus'' construction $g_{P^+,X}^{\psi^+}$.
-This is a functorial construction which allows to modify any dg-Prop to get the right cohomology theory and can be obtained by a slight modification of the properad $P$, see~\S~\ref{S:Plus}.
-Moreover, this ``plus'' construction gives us an explicit model of the deformation complex of $(X,\psi)$ in the $\infty$-category of $P_{\infty}$-algebras \emph{up to quasi-isomorphisms} and thus answers the second question: \begin{thm}[See~Theorem \ref{T:Def+=hAut}] There is an equivalence of $L_\infty$-algebras
+The Lie algebra $g_{P,X}^{\varphi}$ can be described very explicitly in terms of a convolution algebra associated to the properad $P_{\infty}$ (Proposition~\ref{P:TangentLinfty}).
+In section~\ref{S:Plus}, we provide a similar properadic description of the Lie algebra of the formal moduli of homotopy automophisms $\widehat{G_P(X,\varphi)}$.
+To do so, we use the ``plus'' construction $g_{P^+,X}^{\varphi^+}$, which is a functorial construction modifying any dg properad to get a new properad encoding both a $P$-algebra structure on $X$ and a compatible differential.
+This gives us an explicit model of the deformation complex of $(X,\varphi)$ in the $\infty$-category of $P_{\infty}$-algebras \emph{up to quasi-isomorphisms} and thus answers the second question: \begin{thm}[See~Theorems \ref{T:Def+=hAut} and \ref{T:twistedsemidirprod}] There are equivalences of $L_\infty$-algebras